edochang/edo42-md-articles/markdowns/202409_Setting_up_Your_Machine_for_CS395T_Virtualization.md

 <img alt="Windows_Security_Device_Security_Core_Isolation_Memory_Integrity" src="../assets/202409_Setting_up_Your_Machine_for_CS395T_Virtualization/Windows_Security_Device_Security_Core_Isolation_Memory_Integrity.png" width="700" >

-Note: If this doesn't work you can look at disabling this through a registry edit, but be careful when applying this change.
+Note: If this doesn't work you can look at disabling this through a group policy update and/or registry edit, but be careful when applying this change.
 See the referenced tom's hardware article on how to do this.

+* Enable virtualization-based protection of code integrity (2024-Jul-10, Microsoft Learn, https://learn.microsoft.com/en-us/windows/security/hardware-security/enable-virtualization-based-protection-of-code-integrity#how-to-turn-on-memory-integrity)
+* Memory integrity and VBS enablement (2023-Apr-06, Microsoft Learn, https://learn.microsoft.com/en-us/windows-hardware/design/device-experiences/oem-hvci-enablement)

 #### Windows Virtualization Platform and Hypervisors

-Make sure Windows Features that uses Intel Virtualization Technologies are turned off.
+Make sure Windows Features that use Intel Virtualization Technologies are turned off.
 * Containers
 * Hyper-V
 * Microsoft Defender Application Guard